Petit Luxembourg: Later history

-During the French Revolution, from 6 October 1789 until their departure into exile on 20 June 1791, the Petit Luxembourg was the assigned residence of the Count of Provence (the future Louis XVIII of France) and his wife.
+During the French Revolution, from 6 October 1789 until their departure into exile on 20 June 1791, the Petit Luxembourg was the assigned residence of the Count of Provence (the future Louis XVIII) and his wife.

+After Napoleon's coup of 18 Brumaire (on 9 November 1799), he became First Consul on 11 November, and he and his wife Joséphine moved from the Hôtel de la Victoire into the west wing of the Petit Luxembourg, evicting the directors he had just brought down.
+Napoleon took the former apartment of Louis Gohier on the ground floor, and Joséphine, the former apartment of Jean-François Moulin on the floor above.
+They used the east wing for official functions.
+Finding their living quarters at the Petit Luxembourg "too cramped", they moved to the Tuileries after three months.
 Under Napoleon, the Conseil d'État (Council of State) was seated at the Petit Luxembourg from 25 December 1799.

 Since 1958, the Petit Luxembourg has been the official residence of the president of the French Senate.